Last week engineers completed the first UFB stage. The UFB1 fibre network reaches three quarters of New Zealand.

 There will be places not included in the 87 percent covered by UFB1 and UFB2 where connection makes sound economic sense.

-Politics of fibre
+Politics of a fibre network

 Another force pushing the number higher is political.
 People in rural areas see people in towns getting Netflix and high quality streaming Rugby pictures.
 Their kids want to play Xbox games.